ANNarchy/ANNarchy.github.io/docs/API/Logging.md

 # Logging with tensorboard

-Logging utilities based on tensorboard are provided in the module `ANNarchy.extensions.tensorboard`, which must be explicitely imported:
+Logging utilities based on `tensorboard`` are provided in the module `ANNarchy.extensions.tensorboard`, which must be explicitly imported:

 ```python
 from ANNarchy import *